-- IWD’s mission for Women and Sport is to “celebrate women athletes and applaud when equality is achieved through pay, sponsorship, and visibility.”
-Sports offer a platform for all to forge physical and mental benefits through better behaviours, habits, mindsets, and skillsets.
-However even in the new decade, young girls and women do not find sports to be a level playing field – with barriers to recreational and professional participation across unequal opportunities, sponsorship, pay, and visibility.
-HCL is specifically committed to driving conversations, raising awareness, highlighting successes, and celebrating achievements towards the IWD 2020 mission of women in sport.
+Sport offers a platform for all to forge physical and mental benefits through better behaviours, habits, mindsets and skillsets.
+However, even now young girls and women do not find sport to be a level playing field – with barriers to recreational and professional participation across unequal opportunities, sponsorship, pay, and visibility.
+HCL is specifically committed to driving conversations, raising awareness, highlighting successes, and celebrating achievements towards the IWD 2021 mission of Women in Sport.

 A Gender-Equal World

-At HCL, we view Diversity as a ‘differentiator,’ which is a representative of the diversity in beliefs, behaviors, and skills within the organization.
-Our workforce represents a spectrum of 140 plus nationalities coming from many of the countries we do business in – where all work together to build a culture that respects inclusion.
+HCL celebrates diversity—be it the diversity in beliefs, behaviours, ideas, ethnicity or skills within our organization.
+Our workforce represents a spectrum of 157+ nationalities coming from many of the countries we do business in—who all work together to build a culture that respects inclusion.

-- ASCEND: This program focuses on their career progression into their aspired role.
-Key learning elements like one to one mentoring and coaching by senior leaders, peer coaching for domain and technical skill enhancement, blended learning in the form of videos, case studies, and webinars from globally acclaimed learning partners are integrated into the program.
-The program has been recognized by Brandon Hall as 'Best Advance in Women Leadership Development' – Gold Award (2017) and the 'Best Diversity and Inclusion Strategy’—Silver Award (2018).
-HCL has been the recipient of NASSCOM's Award for Excellence in Gender Inclusion (2019).
-HCL has also been recognized by Jobsfroher.com as Top5 Companies for Most Innovative Practices - DivHERsity Programs(2019)
+- Senior women managers: The program focuses on career progression into their aspired role.
+Key learning elements such as one-to-one mentoring and coaching by senior leaders, peer coaching for domain and technical skills enhancement, and blended learning in the form of videos, case studies, and webinars from globally acclaimed learning partners are integrated into the program.
+The program has been recognized by Brandon Hall as 'Best Advance in Women Leadership Development' – Gold Award (2017) and the 'Best Diversity and Inclusion Strategy' – Silver Award (2018).
+HCL has also been the recipient of NASSCOM's Award for Excellence in Gender Diversity (2019).

-- Senior Hire Integration Program: An exclusive program that enables new senior women hires to settle into the ecosystem of the organization seamlessly.
+- Senior women new hires: This is an exclusive program that enables senior women new hires to settle into the ecosystem of the organization seamlessly.

-The significance of diversity in HCL business and growth is evident from the high focus it derives from its leaders and employees alike.
-We believe that diversity will increasingly be a driving force in competitive businesses, now and into the foreseeable future.
+The significance of diversity for HCL’s growth is evident from the focus it receives from leaders and employees alike.
+HCL believes that diversity will increasingly be a driving force of competitive advantage, now and into the foreseeable future.